Ex-NFL Player Kellen Winslow II Pleads Not Guilty To Kidnapping, Raping Elderly Women

-At California’s Vista Superior Courthouse on Friday, June 15, former NFL player Kellen Winslow II pled not guilty to multiple felony charges that are said to be part of a crime spree in Encinitas that began in March and didn’t end until he was arrested for burglary on June 7, reported the Associated Press.
+At California’s Vista Superior Courthouse, on Friday, June 15, former NFL player Kellen Winslow II pleaded not guilty to multiple felony charges that are said to be part of a crime spree in Encinitas that began in March and didn’t end until he was arrested for burglary on June 7, reported the Associated Press.

 The 34-year-old ex-tight end was jailed, without bail, and must go to the San Diego County Superior Court for a preliminary hearing on June 25.
-If Winslow gets convicted, he could face a maximum sentence of life behind bars.
+If Winslow is convicted, he could face a maximum sentence of life behind bars.

-During Friday’s hearing, Deputy District Attorney Dan Owens outlined all of the charges Winslow is facing, reported the San Diego Union-Tribune:
+During Friday’s hearing, Deputy District Attorney Dan Owens outlined all of the charges Winslow is facing, reported the San Diego Union-Tribune.

 - Kidnapping and Rape: He is being accused of kidnapping and raping a 54-year-old female hitchhiker on March 13, and a 59-year-old lady on May 13.
 Both of the alleged victims claimed the incidents took place after they got into his vehicle.